Helen Caldwell Day Riley: Author of articles and books

-While recuperating from tuberculosis in Memphis, she contributed an occasional column called "Looking Things Over" to the Memphis World, an African-American newspaper.
+While recuperating from another bout of tuberculosis in Memphis, Day Riley contributed an occasional column called "Looking Things Over" to the Memphis World, an African-American newspaper.
 A letter she wrote to friends about being turned away from the segregated Holly Springs church where she used to worship was published in The Catholic Worker, bringing her to the attention of Catholics who began an interracial study group with her in Memphis.
 Publisher Maisie Ward wrote about Day Riley's three books for her publishing house, Sheed & Ward, in her autobiography Unfinished Business.
 "How profound is Helen Day’s prayer about the problems of being a negro in the deep South.
 'Not just a plain old wooden cross,' she prays – Yes, she will carry a cross, but it must be more clearly a cross, heavier perhaps, certainly of her own choosing.
 'I’ll send you a specification' she hears herself saying to God."
-From 1963 to 1970 she was listed on the masthead of The Catholic Worker as one of its editors.
-Day Riley went on speaking engagements to support the books throughout the south, as much as she was able with her other duties.
+From 1963 to 1970 Day Riley was listed on the masthead of The Catholic Worker as one of its editors.
+She went on speaking engagements to support her books throughout the country, as much as she was able to with her many duties.